 Note: Morning course sessions are on-ground and evening course sessions are hybrid.
 Afternoon course sessions may be hybrid or on-ground.
-For afternoon and evening courses, theory and computer-based labs are taught on-ground.
+For afternoon and evening courses, theory and computer-based lab hours may be taught on-ground, online, and/or hybrid, and all non computer-based labs are taught on-ground.
 Refer to the Prospective Student Handouts for available delivery methods.